 A person's estimate of the market value of their vehicle is accepted UNLESS the valuation:

 Explanation: Vehicles include a motor vehicle, motor cycle, trailer, caravan (other than the principal home), or boat (other than the principal home).

-Exception: Commonwealth vehicles provided under the 'gift car scheme' are an exempt asset (1.1.E.170).
+Exception: Commonwealth vehicles provided under the 'vehicle assistance scheme' are an exempt asset (1.1.E.170).

 Act reference: SSAct section 11A(1) Principal home

 The person's estimate of the value of cash on hand other than that held to meet day-to-day expenses is accepted.
 On call deposits with a bank, credit union or building society are assessed at face value.

 Act reference: SSAct section 1118 Certain assets to be disregarded in calculating the value of a person's assets